glennji/glennjicom-academic/content/notes/personal-development/what-future-do-you-want/_index.md

 ### Next?

   - Archetypes
-  - Where Should We Live?
-  - How Should I Spend My Time?
-  - What Should I Eat?
-  - How Should I Dress?
-  - How Should I Spend My Time?
   - What else could be part of your perfect life?
     - My beautiful wife and two adorable children.
 (Woah, did I actually say "wife"?)
       - How To Propose Like A Rockstar